TeoMendoza/PedalogicalDocs/docs/On Boarding.md

 Step 1 (Command Line) - First, run this command to switch to the Development Branch: <code>git checkout Development</code> in the command line.
 Make sure you are already inside the AiTutor Repository (use cd and the file path to get there if you aren't) or else the command won't work.
 Next, run this command to make your new branch: <code>git checkout -b OnBoarding-*YourName*</code>.
 Lastly, run this command To publish the branch to the remote repository: <code>git push -u origin OnBoarding-*YourName*</code>

+Step 2 (Github Desktop & Command Line) - At this point, if everything was done correctly, you should be currently on your new branch.
+Next, repeat the process, creating a new branch called OnBoarding-*YourName*-Second.
+Make sure to create this branch from the branch you previously created, NOT Development.

+Step 3 - From this point, the instructions are majority agnostic to whether you are using Github Desktop or the Command Line.
+We will now begin working in the codebase.
+First, identify the *Components* folder within the project, it's path should be AiTutor/Components.
+Within this folder, create a new folder called OnBoarding.
+Next, create three files within the OnBoarding folder: OnBoarding.razor, OnBoarding.razor.cs, OnBoarding.razor.css.
+Once you have made these files, confirm everything with your project is working by running the command dotnet build.
+If the project builds, which it should, we are good to continue.

+Step 4 -